LinkedInLearning/algorithmic-thinking-with-python-foundations-2450259/README.md

 ## GitHub CodeSpaces

-Most of this course can be completed in a browser using GitHub CodeSpaces.
+Most of this course can be completed in a browser using GitHub Codespaces.
 There is a video near the start of the course explaining how to to do this.

 ## Installing Locally